PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 ### 2.2 Local Experience

 > ❗ Before using the general image recognition pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Installation Guide](../../../installation/installation.en.md).
+If you wish to selectively install dependencies, please refer to the relevant instructions in the installation guide.
+The dependency group corresponding to this pipeline is `cv`.

 #### 2.2.1 Command Line Experience